FreeCodeCampGuam/A-Club/instructions.md

 * **Level 2**

-    Awesome!

-    Now that our game is working, we should name our game too!
+    Awesome, looks like our game is working!

+    Right now the title is just "untitled" and it's kind of an ugly color too 😕.
+Let's change that!

-    Variables can also hold words or `strings`.
-In PICO-8 we need to enclose our strings with quotation marks `" "`.
+    Variables can also hold strings of letters and characters called... **strings**!
+In PICO-8, strings are surrounded with quotation marks `" "` to tell the computer that we want to use the "literal" characters between the quotes.

-    Now, let's change the **`title`** variable to the name of your choice!
-    ```lua
-    title = "untitled"
-    ```
+    Look!
+In the code, there's a variable named `title` with the string `"untitled"` in it.
+Let's change that to a *cooler* name.

     Got it?
-Let's **`run`** our game again.
-    Nice!

-    Now our game runs and has a title.
-But, that title color doesn't feel right.
-    Variables can also hold numbers and since PICO-8 has 16 colors [refer to cheatsheet].
-We can choose another color and use that instead!
-    ```lua
-    t_color = 2
-    ```
-    After you are done editing, **`run`** the game again to see if it works.
+Let's **`reload`** our game to see it in all its glory.

-    Now, that looks fancy!
+    Oh wait, we forgot to change that ugly color!

+    Variables can hold **strings** and **booleans**, but they can also hold **numbers**!
+Just like that `t` variable earlier.

+    Notice, the `t_color` (title color) variable has a number in it.
+That's because PICO-8 only has 16 colors to choose from, and the number in `t_color` refers to one of those colors!

+    Check out the cheatsheet in front of you and let's change that to a color you like!

+    Let's **reload** it an cross our fingers it works. 🤞

 ***

 * **Level 3**

+    Now that looks nice!

     In games, we have characters running around doing stuff.
 Let's get a character on to our game now too!
     Choose a character and edit the character variable with the corresponding number of the character of your choice.